Frank Higgins (stage) Mitch Brian (screen)

 Detailed conference schedules for Saturday (9 a.m. to 5:30 p.m.) and Sunday (10 a.m. to 5:30 p.m.) will be available closer to the conference dates and provided to enrollees.

-A continental breakfast, hearty lunch, and snacks will be served on both Saturday and Sunday.
+Coffee, juice, water, light snacks will be served both Saturday and Sunday.
 Upon registration, you will be provided with a detailed schedule and map to Diastole.

-* Credit students: Regular tuition rates and fees apply.
+Credit students: Regular tuition rates and fees apply.
 Fees for credit follow the normal university fee structure for coursework (out of state is waived).
-Students selecting three credit hours will need to arrange post-weekend tutorials with the conference director.
 Credit registration and fees must be received before the conference begins.
-Credit students receive grades based on participation, plus submitted and revised manuscripts and other assignments.
-Students must submit manuscripts prior to the conference (see below, "Manuscript Evaluation").

-Conference cost without college credit is $159.00 for attendance at all sessions, readings, lunches, breakfasts, and receptions.
-Participant students electing the optional, private manuscript evaluation pay an additional $60.00 per manuscript, if manuscript & fee are received by June 13, 2018; later manuscripts are charged $85 per ms. Fees due at the time of manuscript submission.
+Conference cost without college credit is $159.00 for attendance at all sessions, readings, and receptions.
+Participant students electing the optional, private manuscript evaluation pay an additional $60.00 per manuscript, if manuscript & fee are received by June 13, 2018; later manuscripts are subject to available tutors and charged $85 per ms. Fees due at the time of manuscript submission (see "Manuscript Evaluation," below).

 Credit students: Professional, private consultation on manuscripts is required for credit students.
 This private evaluation is included in the tuition fee.
 Manuscripts are due June 13, 2018.

-Regular participants may elect to have a private manuscript consultation for an optional $60.00 fee (if we receive ms. and fee by June 13, 2018; after June 13, the fee is $85).
+Noncredit participants may elect to have a private manuscript consultation for an optional $60.00 fee (if we receive ms. and fee by June 13, 2018; after June 13, if tutors are available, the fee is $85).

 An essential checklist of required work and texts will be provided to credit registrants at the conference.
 All registrants will be given a packet with weekend schedule and (optional) reading list.
 Two and three credit students receive required, post-conference tutorials as part of their registration, arranged by the conference director.